John Jervis, 1st Earl of St Vincent: Command of the Mediterranean Fleet

-Jervis was promoted admiral of the blue on 1 June 1795 and appointed to command the Mediterranean Fleet.
+Jervis was promoted to Admiral of the Blue on 1 June 1795 and appointed to command the Mediterranean Fleet.
 Boyne had caught fire on 1 May 1795 and had blown up in Spithead, the result of an accident, and Jervis lost almost all of his possessions.

 Jervis went to take command of the Mediterranean fleet in the frigate and once more took Charles Grey's son, Captain George Grey, as his flag-captain.
 Jervis also took Robert Calder as his captain of the fleet.

 On arrival at Gibraltar Jervis took as his flagship.
 Among Jervis' subordinates were Captains Horatio Nelson, Cuthbert Collingwood, and Thomas Troubridge.

 Jervis began a close blockade of Toulon and Nelson was assigned the task of aiding the Austrian army along the Italian coast.
 By September 1796 the British presence in the Mediterranean had become untenable.
 Napoleon had beaten Britain's Austrian allies, who were in disarray, and in October, Spain surrendered and allied themselves to the French.

 Jervis recalled Admiral Robert Mann to aid in the blockade of Cadiz.
 Mann took his ships instead to Spithead.
 Jervis abandoned Corsica between September and November 1796 and withdrew his forces to Gibraltar.